-Kaveh Lotfolah Afrasiabi Charged With Acting As An Unregistered Agent
+Kaveh Lotfolah Afrasiabi Charged with Acting as an Unregistered Agent

 The charges in the complaint are allegations, and the defendant is presumed innocent unless and until proven guilty.
 If convicted of both charged offenses, Afrasiabi faces a maximum sentence of 10 years in prison.

 The government’s case is being handled by the Office’s National Security and Cybercrime Section.
-Assistant U.S. Attorneys Ian C. Richardson and Michael T. Keilty are in charge of the prosecution, with assistance from Trial Attorney David C. Recker of the National Security Division’s Counterintelligence and Export Control Section.
+Assistant United States Attorneys Ian C. Richardson and Michael T. Keilty are in charge of the prosecution, with assistance from Trial Attorney David C. Recker of the National Security Division’s Counterintelligence and Export Control Section.

 SOURCE: USDOJ.Today